Sivothajan/weather-man/codebase/iot-firmware/weather-station/README.md

   "temperature": 26.45,
   "humidity": 65.12,
   "soil_moisture": 42,
+  "soil_raw": 512,
-  "rain": 1
+  "rain": 1,
+  "rain_raw": 320,
+  "fire": 0
 }
 ```

 ---

 **⚠️ Arduino Mega Pin Notes:**
 - For `SoftwareSerial`, use pins 10–53 only.
+Pins 3/4 may not work reliably.
 - For I2C LCD, use pins 20 (SDA) and 21 (SCL).
 - For SD card, use SPI pins: 50 (MISO), 51 (MOSI), 52 (SCK), 53 (SS/CS, but you can use 10 as CS if you set it in code).
+- Fire sensor digital output is connected to D6.

 **If you use the provided code, update the `SoftwareSerial` pins and hardware wiring accordingly for Arduino Mega 2560.**